kilbd/nova-rust/README.md

 ## Users

 Nova users can install this extension from Nova's [Extension Library](https://extensions.panic.com/), available within the app.
-More information for users is available in the [extension details](./Rust.novaextension/README.md).
+More information for users is available in the [extension details](https://github.com/kilbd/nova-rust/blob/main/Rust.novaextension/README.md).

 ## Developers

+### Requirements

+To help develop this extension, you'll need the Nova app, of course.

 To build the scripts for this extension, you will need [Node](https://nodejs.org/) installed (and the npm package manager that comes with it).

+### Setting Up the Dev Environment

 Start by running the `update_server.sh` script to download the Rust Analyzer binary, then rename it manually: